threefoldtech/zos/pkg/geoip/README.md

 # Geoip Module

-The `geoip` module provides a simple way to determine the geographical location of an IPv4 or IPv6 address.
+The `geoip` module provides a simple way to determine the geographical location of the system executing the code.
 This includes details such as longitude, latitude, country, city, and continent.

 ## Features